gvwilson/thirdbit/src/fiction/madica/index.md

 produced a large key.

 *Click!* *Clang!* The guard unlocked the door and pulled it open.
-Madica took one hesitant step inside and---
+Madica took one hesitant step inside and—

 "Laurellen!"
 Madica rushed forward and fell into a hug with her best friend in the whole world.
 Behind her, the door closed with a menacing